Corey4005/Automate-UAH-Labor-Report/README.md

 ```
 $ conda create -n yourenvname
 ```
-To Install the Necessrry Packages:
+To Install the Necessary Packages on Root or Virtual Environment:

 ```
 $ pip install -r requirements.txt